Casio FX-502P series: Display

+They were the first Casio calculators to implement engineering notation, and the first calculators in general to implement an engineering notation with shift facility (following Hewlett Packard calculators implementing the first engineering notation in general, and some Commodore and Texas Instruments calculators implementing variable scientific notation with exponent shift facility).

 Programming

 The programming model employed was key stroke programming by which each key pressed was recorded and later played back.
 On record multiple key presses were merged into a single programming step.
 All operations fitted into one program step.

 The FX-501P could store 128 steps, with 11 memory registers.
 The FX-502P had twice that capacity with 256 steps and 22 memory registers.

 Conditional and unconditional jumps as well as subroutines were supported.
 The FX-502P series supported 10 labels for programs and subroutines called P0 ..
 P9.
 Each program or subroutine could have up to 10 local labels called LBL0 ..
 LBL9 for jumps and branches.

 The FX-501P and FX-502P supported indirect addressing both for memory access and jumps and therefore the programming model could be considered Turing complete.

 Since the FX-501P and FX-502P only employed a seven-segment display each program step was represented by a special 2-digit codes made up of the digits 0 ..
 9 and the character C, E, F and P. The calculator came with a special overlay so the user did not need to memorize the mapping between code and actual command.

 What differentiated the FX-501 / FX-502P from its competitors was that programming was retained in a battery-buffered memory when the calculator was turned off.